 How Does Drain Lining Work?

 Firstly, a drain lining company will investigate the damage to the pipework.
 To assess the condition of the drain, the inside of the drain pipe will be cleaned out with a pressure washer.
+You may also check out these hot water pressure washer for sale to help you clean your drainage.
 Next, a camera with a torch on a long cable will be pushed into the drain, letting the drainage engineers examine every inch of the drain.
 If drain lining will solve your drain problem, they will gently feed the liner into the drain.
 The liner is moved carefully into position until the damaged area of the drain is fully covered.
 Once the liner is placed correctly, an airbag inside the liner is inflated, pressing the liner against the inside of the damaged drain.
 The liner will then harden, creating an inner pipe within the original drain.
 Once the liner has hardened, the air bag is removed.